Frequently Asked Questions

 A. The Child Care Grant is an LCC-funded grant and LCC's stipulation is that the provider must be state-licensed.
 If your child care provider doesn't have a license number that is two letters followed by nine numbers, then your child care provider isn't state licensed and will not be able to receive monies from our grant.

-Q. Can I still get WRC/RAP help if I am in default on a
+Q. Can I still get WR/RAP help if I am in default on a student loan?

 A. Yes, but you still have to file a FASFA.